Charity Trustees’ Week - A big thank you!

 - If the charity is a company, these people may also be known as directors or board members.

 - In an unincorporated association – an association that has a legal form with a governing document – they may be known as committee members.
 In the case of a trust it can be more complicated.
 If the trustees of the trust are the ones who decide policy and control the assets, then they are also charity trustees.

 - However, if the trustees merely have their names on the deeds of property but cannot sell or dispose of the property without the permission of the Charities Regulator, and have no other responsibilities, they are not charity trustees.

 If you are unsure as to whether you are a charity trustee or not, then it is important that you check the legal structure of your charity to clarify your position and consult your charity’s constitution or deed of trust (‘governing document’).

-If you wish to become more involved in the charity sector you can contact a charity whose work and values align with your own.
-There are number of ways you begin the process of become a charity trustee.
-You can search for registered charities on the Register of Charities at www.charitiesregulator.ie.
+If you wish to become more involved in the charity sector, there are number of ways you can begin the process of become a charity trustee.
+You can search the Register of Charities for a charity whose work and values align with your own.

-You can contact Volunteer Ireland who, along with a network of Volunteer Centres, manages the national volunteering database I-VOL. The database has thousands of volunteer opportunities from thousands of organisations across the country meaning you can view and apply for roles at www.volunteer.ie and their smartphone app, I-VOL.
+Volunteer Ireland , along with a network of Volunteer Centres, manages the national volunteering database I-VOL. This database has thousands of volunteer opportunities from thousands of organisations across the country which you can view and apply for on their website and via their smartphone app, I-VOL.